Skip to content

 Alongside books, as an independent learner, you are encouraged to explore other sources.

-Our online resource databases contain text base resources alongside televisual, sound, and image banks.
+Our online resource databases contain text based resources alongside televisual, sound, and image banks.
 All of which can contribute to the depth of your research.

 You may also want to explore sources outside of the library.
 Our alternative information sources (opens in a new window) page highlights podcasts, TED talks, and YouTube channels that may form a good springboard.